u-elements/u-elements/docs/guide/index.md

 ## Usage in a framework

 Works with [every framework supporting CustomElements](https://custom-elements-everywhere.com/) (even React as we do not need any CustomEvents).
-As an added bonus; All `u-elements` shipps with Typescript definitions for both React, Svelte, Vue, Solid and Qwick.
+As an added bonus; All `u-elements` ships with Typescript definitions for  React, Svelte, Vue, Solid and Qwick.

 :::warning Note:
 React does not support [`className` on CustomElements](https://github.com/facebook/react/issues/4933) yet,